 You love coaching.
 You do not love checking your bank account on the 28th of every month and wondering if you’ve picked the wrong niche.

 Here’s the thing.
 The niche you pick has more impact on your income than your certifications, your website, or your Instagram follower count.
-Two coaches with the same credentials can charge $75 an hour or $750 an hour, and the only real difference is who they decided to serve.
+Two coaches with the same credentials can charge $75 an hour or $750 an hour, and the only real difference is who they chose to serve.

-In this guide you’ll get 45 of the most profitable coaching niches for 2026, each with realistic hourly rates and package pricing, the certifications that actually matter, and a simple 3-step framework for picking a niche that fits you.
+In this guide you’ll get 50 of the most profitable coaching niches for 2026, each with realistic hourly rates and package pricing, the certifications that actually matter, and a simple 3-step framework for picking a niche that fits you.
 There’s also a section on the niches blowing up right now, so you’re not chasing a market that’s already peaked.

 What makes a coaching niche “high-ticket”?